-Check the price of these Audio-Technica microphones on Amazon by clicking the following links:
+Check the price of these Audio-Technica microphones at select retailers by clicking the following links:

 The AT2020 and AT2035 are both featured in My New Microphone's Top Best Microphones For Podcasting (All Budgets) and Top Best Microphones Under $150 For Recording Vocals.

 Audio-Technica was established in 1962 in Tokyo, Japan, by Hideo Matsushita.
 The company is headquartered in Machida, Tokyo, Japan.

 Audio-Technica is also featured in My New Microphone’s Top Best Headphone Brands In The World.

 Royer may be the least known microphone manufacturer on this list.
 Guitarists who are privy to microphones will likely know of the legendary R121, but Royer Labs makes many high-quality ribbon microphones that sound absolutely stunning.

 Since its inception in 1998, Royer Labs has nearly singlehandedly brought ribbon microphones back to popular demand around the world.
 Royer Labs has a dedicated team that is determined to impart warmth, realism and musicality into the digital recording process.
 They do so with industry-leading innovation in ribbon mic technology.

 The following 3 ribbon microphones are likely the three most popular from Royer Labs: